 It's the Most Wonderful Time of the Year: PSATTM Scores Released!

-PSAT scores were just released from the College Board for tests taken this fall.
+PSAT scores were recently released from the College Board for tests taken this fall.
 And why is that good news?
 Because the information given to a student within the PSAT score release is the perfect starting point for beginning SAT practice.
 And the SAT, as most of us know, is one of the two main standardized tests used in the college admissions process.

 The PSAT score report shows a student's strengths and the areas that need work.
 By linking the score report to Khan Academy for SAT practice, the student receives a free, personalized plan for SAT practice!